 With only two people, it’s very easy for one player to get lucky early on.
 And purchase all the good resources, or steal their opponents’ money, and either lock them out of the game or skyrocket impossibly far ahead.
 With 4 players, you can battle a little more fairly over resources, and no one tends to achieve a monopoly over any resources.

 One of the best things about Machi Koro is its simplicity.
 Unless you’re playing the Legacy version, you don’t spend half an hour to an hour puzzling over the rulebook before you can play.
 Also, you don’t need to stop mid-game to double-check rules or contest rules interactions.

 It’s very well laid-out and streamlined, so even newcomers can pick it up with ease.
 Indeed, the rules are only 6 pages long, and most of that features the game’s great art instead of text.

 Machi Koro is definitely a game you’ll want to pick up.
 I love my complex and heavy board games.
-But sometimes it’s nice to have a game like this on the shelf to take down for a stress-free, easy, quick game with friends and family.
+But sometimes it’s nice to own a game like this for a stress-free, easy, quick game with friends and family.

 I would recommend starting with the base game to see if you like it.
 Then, if you want to play more, you can pick up Machi Koro: The Expansions.
 If you then decide you want to go further, and you are looking for a little more complexity and a longer-format game, Machi Koro: Legacy is a great pick-up from there.